Detection of astrophysical tau neutrino candidates in IceCube: Results of the Topological Classification

+An event view of event~\#2, observed in 2014 and nicknamed ``Double Double,'' is shown in Figure~\ref{fig:panopt}.
+The two vertices of the cascades cannot be spatially resolved by eye, highlighting the need for the algorithmic topological classification employed in this work.
+Analogous to Figure~\ref{fig:panoptBB}, collected photon counts as a function of time are displayed together with the predicted photon count distributions for single- and double-cascade hypotheses.
+The predicted photon count PDFs differ remarkably between the single- and double-cascade hypothesis, with the single-cascade hypothesis disfavored.

+Data from DOMs labeled as \textit{bright} were excluded from the analysis, but are used for the comparison of predicted photon count PDFs in Figure~\ref{fig:panopt}.

-The double cascades' reconstructed properties are shown in Table \ref{tab:DC}.
-Figure \ref{fig:EL_EA} shows the distribution of the ratio of the double cascade length to reconstructed decay-cascade energy (top panel) and the energy asymmetry (bottom panel) of simulated events and data for the best-fit spectrum given in \cite{HESE7}.
-The distributions were not part of the topology classification chain.
-Event \#1, observed in 2012 and nicknamed ``Big Bird,'' has a length-to-energy ratio in a region dominated by $\nutau$ contributions but outside of 90\% of the simulated $\nutau$-induced double cascades, and a high energy asymmetry in a region with a high background expectation on order of the $\nutau$ expectation.
-Event \#2, observed in 2014, has a length-to-energy ratio at the peak of the distribution for $\nutau$-induced double cascades and an energy asymmetry value in a highly signal-dominated region.
+Figure~\ref{fig:EL_EA} shows the distribution of the ratio of the double-cascade length $\ldc$ to reconstructed decay-cascade energy $E_2$ (top panel) and the energy asymmetry $A_E$ (bottom panel) of simulated events and data for the best-fit spectrum given in \cite{HESE7}.
+The distributions were not part of the topological classification chain.
+While the correlation between $\ldc$ and $\etot$ is clear on average, there are large fluctuations in energy transfer from parent to daughter particle.
+Therefore, on the per-event basis, the more direct correlation between the double-cascade length $\ldc$ and the decay-cascade energy $E_2$ proves more informative.
+Event~\#1 has a length-to-energy ratio in a region where the $\nutau$ contribution is larger than the background contribution, but outside of 90\% of the simulated $\nutau$-induced double cascades.
+Its high energy asymmetry is in a region with a background expectation which is on the order of the signal expectation.
+Event~\#2 has a length-to-energy ratio at the peak of the distribution for $\nutau$-induced double cascades and an energy asymmetry value in a highly signal-dominated region.
+None of the classified double cascades are in a phase space greatly affected by the ice anisotropy.

-An event view of event \#2, nicknamed ``Double Double'', is shown in Figure \ref{fig:panopt}.
-The two cascades' vertices are not spatially resolvable by eye, highlighting the need for the algorithmic topology classification employed in this work.
-For several DOMs, the photon counts as a function of time are displayed alongside the predicted photon count distributions for single and double cascade hypotheses.
-The DOMs labeled as ``bright'' have collected 10 times more light than the average DOM for an event.
-They were excluded from the analysis as they can bias the reconstruction at the highest measured energies, but are used for the comparison of predicted photon count PDFs in the figure.
-The predicted photon count PDFs differ remarkably between the single and double cascade hypothesis, with the single cascade hypothesis disfavored.
-For event \#1, the predicted photon count PDFs differ less between the hypotheses, as can be seen in Figure \ref{fig:panoptBB} in the \textit{Supplemental Material}.\\